harta55/EnTAP/docs/source/Running_EnTAP/Execution/execution_ontology.rst

    * - :file:`eggnog_annotated.fnn/faa`
      - Generated from EnTAP.
 Sequences where an alignnment was made with the EggNOG database (nucleotide/protein).
      - |egg_proc_dir|
+   * - :file:`eggnog_contaminants.fnn/faa`
+     - Generated from EnTAP.
+Sequences that were flagged as a contaminant after EggNOG analysis
+     - |egg_proc_dir|

 EggNOG Headers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^